liskin/strava-gear/README.md

 # etc.).
 components:
   # The key is component id, the value is component name:
-  grx-chain-1: "Shimano CN-HG701-11 (Quick-Link)"
+  chain11-1: "Shimano CN-HG701-11 (Quick-Link)"

   # To specify initial usage, the value must be an object instead:
-  grx-chain-2:
+  chain11-2:
     name: "Shimano CN-HG701-11 (connecting pin)"
     kms: 1000
     hours: 50

   # A component with same id and name can also be declared explicitly,
   # although it doesn't need to be.
-  grx-chain-3:
+  chain11-3:

 # The aliases section can be omitted if you just want to use bike names as
 # defined in Strava.
 If you, however, want to use shorter bike ids, or if
-# you often rename your bikes on Strava and want to keep the names stable
+# you often rename your bikes in Strava and want to keep the names stable
 # here, you can define aliases explicitly.
 aliases:
   city: b123456    # To get these ids, visit https://www.strava.com/settings/gear